 Bubu Long Beach Resort on Perhentian Kecil offered a ‘Beautiful Dream’ massage from a masseur with gentle but firm hands.
 It sent me heaven.

 Tip: There are no cash machines in the Perhentians so remember to make a withdrawl at the Airport or Khota Bharu town.
-Most resorts accept cards (with a small additional surcharge) so try to pay with it as much as possible, but many boats and other services do not.
+Most resorts accept cards (with a small additional surcharge) so try to pay with it as much as possible.

 9. Kayak to secluded beaches